Ricette di Sicilia

 - 1

-Slice the aubergines about 1cm thick, sprinkle them with coarse sea salt, and leave to drain in a colander for 20 minutes.
+Slice the aubergines into roughly 1cm thick rounds, sprinkle generously with coarse sea salt and leave them to drain in a colander for 20 minutes.

 - 2